bocoup/jqfundamentals.com/content/javascript-basics/index.md

       return a + b;
     };

 What we've done here is take a **function expression** and assign it to a variable.
-Now that we've done this, we can call our function by using the name of the variable:
+Now that we've done this, we can call our function by using the name of the variable, passing `1` and `2` as **arguments** into the function:

     log( addTwoNumbers(1, 1) ); // logs 2